raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 Make sure that your Raspberry Pi Pico is connected to your computer and you have the MicroPython (Raspberry Pi Pico) interpreter selected.

+<mark>Does Thonny prompt you to install the firmware if you haven't done so? </mark>

 --- /task ---

 --- task ---